 Euroclass A1 and A2 building materials are defined as non-combustible.
 This means that they do not represent a fire hazard or fire load, but are passively involved in the event of a fire.
-In Euroclass A2 and A1, in addition to all the tests for the classification levels below, the calorific value test is also included.
+In Euroclass A2, in addition to all the tests for the classification levels below. the calorific value test is also included.
+Class A1 only tests the calorific value - the lower, the better.